cdmac94/Python-Basics/README.md

 Sal runs the biggest shipping company in the tri-county area, Sal’s Shippers.
 Sal wants to make sure that every single one of his customers has the best, and most affordable experience shipping their packages.

 In this project, you’ll build a program that will take the weight of a package and determine the cheapest way to ship that package using Sal’s Shippers.

+## Learning Project Five: Gradebook

+You are a student and you are trying to organize your subjects and grades using Python.
+Let’s explore what we’ve learned about lists to organize your subjects and scores.

+## Learning Project Six: Len's Slice

+You work at Len’s Slice, a new pizza joint in the neighborhood.
+You are going to use your knowledge of Python lists to organize some of your sales data.